-Foreword to the City of Ottawa Environmental Impact Statement Guidelines
+Foreword to the City of Ottawa Environmental Impact Study Guidelines

-City Council has approved the following Environmental Impact Statement (EIS) Guidelines for implementation of the natural heritage system (NHS) and EIS policies of the Official Plan and the Provincial Policy Statement 2005 (PPS).
-The EIS Guidelines are intended for use by City of Ottawa staff, agencies, and applicants in the preparation and review of environmental impact statements as and when required in the development review process.
-These guidelines do not create new policies or application requirements, but provide direction on the implementation of the policies and requirements of the Official Plan and the PPS.
+The following Environmental Impact Study (EIS) Guidelines will support implementation of the natural heritage and EIS policies of the 2021 Official Plan and the Provincial Policy Statement, 2020 (PPS) as amended from time to time.
+The EIS Guidelines are intended for use by City of Ottawa staff, agencies, and applicants in the preparation and review of environmental impact studies as and when required in the development review process or under the Site Alteration By-law.